NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:00 [m.
 1]--Part 1.

-The singer presents the first two lines as sequential phrases, the
+the first two lines as sequential phrases, the second beginning

-second beginning with another diminished seventh chord and
+with another diminished seventh chord and overlapping with the end

-grouping is very prominent in the song, and is heard here against
+is very prominent in the song, and is heard here against chords in

 0:14 [m.
 1]--Part 1